Basciano History, Family Crest & Coats of Arms

 - Origins Available:

 From the ancient and picturesque Italian region of Venice emerged a variety of distinguished names, including the notable surname Basciano.
 Although people were originally known only by a single name, it became necessary for people to adopt a second name to identify themselves as populations grew and travel became more frequent.
 The process of adopting fixed hereditary surnames was not complete until the modern era, but the use of hereditary family names in Italy began in the 10th and 11th centuries.
 Italian hereditary surnames were developed according to fairly general principles and they are characterized by a profusion of derivatives coined from given names.
 Although the most traditional type of family name found in the region of Venice is the patronymic surname, which is derived from the father's given name, local surnames are also found.
 Local names, which are the least frequent of the major types of surnames found in Italy, are derived from a place-name where the original bearer once resided or held land.
 Often Italian local surnames bore the prefix "di," which signifies emigration from one place to another, but does not necessarily denote nobility.
 The Basciano family lived in Verona in 1279, when Daniele Basso was councilor of this city.

 Early Origins of the Basciano family

-Another 27 words (2 lines of text) covering the years 1669 and 1717 are included under the topic Early Basciano History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Basciano research.
+More information is included under the topic Early Basciano History in all our PDF Extended History products and printed products wherever possible.

 Basciano Spelling Variations